Establishing trust in automated reasoning: Conclusion

-The ideal structure for a reliable scientific software stack would thus consist of a foundation of mature software, on top of which a transparent layer of situated software, such as a script, a notebook, or a workflow, orchestrates the computations that together answer a specific scientific question.
-Both layers of such a stack are reviewable, as I have explained in section \ref{reviewing}, but adequate reviewing processes remain to be enacted.
+The ideal structure for a reviewable scientific software stack (see Fig. \ref{fig:software-stack}) whose reliability can actually be argued for would consist of a foundation of stable infrastructure and a top layer of situated software (a script, a notebook, or a workflow) that orchestrates the computations answering a specific scientific question.
+The intermediate domain-specific layer would have to be redesigned such that each of its components is either transparent or small.
+Digital scientific notations can help to achieve transparency.
+Situatedness is a good strategy for keeping code small.

-The remaining issue is experimental opaque software packages which, as I explained in section \ref{maturity}, are numerous in science.
-Evolving them towards maturity requires time, a large user base, and high software engineering standards.
+The main issues we face today are evolving and opaque software, both of which are common in science.
+Reaching stability requires time, a large enough user base, and high software engineering standards.
 Mitigating opacity, e.g.~by adopting the strategies I have proposed, requires a significant effort.
 Reliability comes at a cost.
-Making good choices requires a cost-benefit analysis in the context of a specific research project.
-The arguments for the choice should be published as part of any research report, to permit readers an assessment of the reliability of the reported findings.
+Making good choices requires a cost-benefit analysis in the context of each specific research project.
+The arguments for the choice should be mentioned in every research report, to permit readers an assessment of the reliability of the reported findings.

-The difficulty of reviewing scientific software also illustrates the deficiencies of the current digital infrastructure for science.\footnote{For more examples, see {[}Saunders 2022{]}.} The design, implementation, and maintenance of such an infrastructure, encompassing hardware, software, and best practices, has been neglected by research institutions all around the world, in spite of an overtly expressed enthusiasm about the scientific progress made possible by digital technology.
+The difficulty of reviewing scientific software also illustrates the deficiencies of the current digital infrastructure for science.\footnote{For more examples, see {[}Saunders 2022{]}.} The design, implementation, and maintenance of such an infrastructure, encompassing hardware, software, and best practices, has been neglected by research institutions, in spite of an overt enthusiasm about the scientific progress made possible by digital technology.
 The situation is improving for research data, for which appropriate repositories and archives are becoming available.
-For software, the task is more complex, and hindered by the contagious neophilia of the software industry.
-Scientists, research software engineers, research institutions, and funding agencies must recognize the importance of mature and reliable infrastructure software, which requires long-term funding and inclusive governance.
+For software, the task is more complex, and hindered by the contagious neophilia (``tech churn'') of the software industry.
+Scientists, research software engineers, research institutions, and funding agencies must recognize the importance of stable and reliable infrastructure software, which requires long-term funding and inclusive governance.